molaux/mysql-workbench-schema-exporter/README.md

     Default is `false`.

-  * `generateSingleInheritance`
+  * `generateExtendableEntityWithSingleInheritance`

-    Wether or not to force single inheritance on all generated entities (Regardless workbench comments).
+    Wether or not to use Doctrine Single Inheritance for `generateExtendableEntity` (old MWB fashion).

+    Default is `false`.

-  * `extendableEntityDefaultDiscriminatorType`
+  * `singleInheritanceDefaultDiscriminatorType`

     This option allows you to specify the default type for discriminator column.